Recurrence of the $ \mathbb{Z}^d$-valued infinite snake via unimodularity: Proof of Theorem

 \subsection{Recurrence for $d \in \{1,2,3,4\}$}

-\emph{We will argue by contradiction} and assume that the simple random walk snake on $\mathbb{Z}^d$ with $d \in \{1,2,3,4\}$ supported by ${T}_{\infty}$ is not recurrent, in particular it is easy to see that we have in words, the root vertex $\rho$ of $T_\infty$ is the only vertex being mapped to the origin of $ \mathbb{Z}^d$ by the snake $ \mathcal{S}_{T_\infty}$.
+Since the path indexed by the infinite line in $T_\infty$ (the one starting from $\rho$) is distributed as a simple symmetric random walk, the snake is obviously recurrent when $ d \leq 2$.
+We now suppose $ d \in \{3,4\}$. \emph{We will argue by contradiction} and assume that the simple random walk snake on $\mathbb{Z}^d$ with $d \in \{1,2,3,4\}$ supported by ${T}_{\infty}$ is not recurrent, in particular it is easy to see that we have in words, the root vertex $\rho$ of $T_\infty$ is the only vertex being mapped to the origin of $ \mathbb{Z}^d$ by the snake $ \mathcal{S}_{ ({T}_\infty,\rho)}$ with positive probability.
 The following key lemma then states that under this assumption, the range of the snake is somehow linear.
 This will be the only place where we use the Mass Transport Principle \eqref{MTP}.

 \begin{lemma} Assume \eqref{assump}, then there exists $c > 0$ such that for every $r\geq0$,

 \end{lemma}